Battle of Sufetula (647): Battle

 In 647, Umar's successor Uthman ordered Abdallah ibn Sa'ad to invade the Exarchate with 20,000 men.
+Muslim historians call this campaign "The Conquest of the Seven Abdallahs", after seven leaders named Abdallah, they are: Abdallah ibn Sa'd, Abdallah ibn Abbas, Abdallah ibn Ja'far, Abdallah ibn Umar, Abdallah ibn Amr, Abdallah ibn al-Zubayr, and Abdallah ibn Mas'ud.
 The Muslims invaded western Tripolitania and advanced up to the northern boundary of the Byzantine province of Byzacena.
-Gregory confronted the Arabs on their return at Sufetula, but during the battle he was assassinated by Abdallah ibn Zubayr and his army was subsequently defeated.
-Records from al-Bidayah wal Nihayah state that Abdullah's troops were completely surrounded by Gregory's army.
-However, Abdullah ibn Zubayr spotted Gregory in his chariot and asked Abdullah ibn Sa'ad to lead a small detachment to intercept him.
+Gregory confronted the Arabs on their return at Sufetula.
+To encourage his soldiers, Gregory offered to marry his daughter, give her concubines, and raise position to anyone who succeeded in killing Abdallah.
+When Abdallah heard about this, he in turn promised to give his daughter to anyone who succeeded in killing Gregory.
+Records from al-Bidayah wal Nihayah state that Abdallah's troops were completely surrounded by Gregory's army.
+However, Abdallah ibn Zubayr spotted Gregory in his chariot and asked Abdallah ibn Sa'ad to lead a small detachment to intercept him.
 The interception was successful, and Gregory was slain by Zubayr's ambush party.
 Consequently, the morale of Byzantine army started crumbling and soon they were routed.

 Agapius of Hierapolis and some Syriac sources claim that he survived the defeat and fled to Constantinople, where he was reconciled with Constans, but most modern scholars accept the Arab chroniclers' account of his death in battle.

-The Arab accounts also claim that the Muslims captured Gregory's daughter, who had fought at her father's side.
+The Arab accounts also claim that the Muslims captured Gregory's daughter, who is named Amina, according to popular accounts.
 She was carried back to Egypt as captive, but she threw herself from the camel while on the march and died.
+Other accounts claim she was taken by Abdallah ibn al-Zubayr as Umm Walad, at the promise of Abdallah ibn Sa'd of giving her to whoever kills her father.